CORE-SNU/CANVAS/README.md

 ## Running the simulation

-You can run the simulation with "simulation.py" with some variables
+You can run the simulation with "simulation.py" with some dedicated variables

 * --goal_x, --goal_y : Goal position for control test (default : (8.0, 0.2))
 * --num_iter : Number of iterations for simulation (default : 1)